-- The busiest travel days are Monday and Friday, so avoid traveling those days if possible.
-The least busy day is Saturday.
+- The busiest travel days are Monday and Friday, so avoid traveling on these days if possible.
+The least busy travel day is Saturday.

-- The worst airports for weather delays are San Francisco, Newark, and Chicago O’Hare.
+- The worst airports for weather delays are San Francisco, Newark, Chicago O’Hare, Dallas, Atlanta, and Charlotte.

-- There are less delays earlier in the day.
+- There are fewer delays earlier in the day.
 The later you travel, the more chance of delay.
-The last flight of the day has the highest chance of getting cancelled.
+The last flight of the day has the highest chance of getting canceled.

 - Download airline apps to your mobile phone and/or put airline customer service numbers in your contacts list before you leave home so you are not scrambling for the phone number if you need to re-book your own flight.